 There are two versions of EASE-Grid; the first was defined in 1992 and has been used for many data sets, while EASE-Grid 2.0 was defined in 2011 and is recommended for new data sets.
 For detailed documentation on each, see the Format Description page.
 For a comparison of the two versions, see the Versions page.
-See the Data Summaries page for a list of data sets in the EASE-Grid format.
+See the Data Sets page for a list of data sets in the EASE-Grid format.

 The Northern Hemisphere (top left), the Southern Hemisphere (top right) and global (bottom).
 EASE-Grid users may specify any subset area of these projections and any grid resolution.